Grafton around 1969

 A story about Grafton by Doug Alder on the radio:

-The buildings and features of Grafton have exceptional value in illustrating and interpreting the heritage of this community and are tangible reminders of people, events and ideas that have shaped its history.
-A list of historic features is as follows:
+Grafton is a rare example of a pioneer village that has not been modernized or destroyed by natural disasters.
+It offers a glimpse into the past and the hardships and joys of the early settlers.
+The buildings and features of Grafton have exceptional value in illustrating and interpreting the heritage of this community.
+They are tangible reminders of people, events, and ideas that have shaped its history.

 School House – Built cir 1886